hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 MobaXTerm.
 It also applies when using the ssh command in a terminal on Linux, Mac, or WSL.

 #.
-Visit the `VSC firewall page`_ in a browser and login with your
+Visit the `VSC firewall page`_ and login with your institution credentials.
-   institution credentials.
    This step is optional when connecting from a white-listed IP address, e.g., the Flemish universities internal networks.
    It is **mandatory** for other IP addresses (for instance when you are connecting from home or abroad).